We hear a lot these days about ‘finding our purpose’; another way of saying ‘listen to your heart’

 Finding the Golden Thread:

 In 2006 while pregnant with my son, my coach at the time helped me realise that the most rewarding part of each of my jobs had been supporting people to navigate difficult problems and transitions.

 As much as I loved the fun of TV and lovely colleagues, what was fascinating for me was the world of people development.
-And so I left my corporate career for coach training and founded my first coaching practice.
+And so I left my corporate career for coach training and planted the first seeds of Bamboo Being.